top of page

 image0.jpeg

-Erica Lane (Ballet, Tap, Jazz, Irish Step) received the bulk of her dance training from Mass Motion Dance North in Peabody, MA, under the direction of Katherine Hooper, graduating from the Intensive Dance program in 2016.
+Erica Lane received the bulk of her dance training from Mass Motion Dance North in Peabody, MA, under the direction of Katherine Hooper, graduating from the Intensive Dance program in 2016.
 She then earned her Bachelor’s degree in Early Education and Care and a minor in Dance at Salem State University.
 Erica was a dancer and choreographer for Repertory Dance Theater, one of Salem State’s dance teams.
 She also worked as an intern for BoSoma School of Dance in 2017-2018 before joining the faculty as an Office Assistant.
 Outside of BSD, Erica works as a Pre-School teacher.

 IMG_2395.jpg